ensarbooks/guides/Designing an eCommerce Application Database (MySQL).md

 # Designing an eCommerce Application Database (MySQL) – A Step-by-Step Guide

-**Author:** [Your Name]
-**Date:** [Current Date]
-**Audience:** Advanced Developers

-This comprehensive guide is **200 pages** long, aimed at **advanced developers**.
-It provides a structured, step-by-step walkthrough of designing a robust MySQL database for an eCommerce application.
-Each section is **richly detailed with concepts, SQL examples, diagrams, and best practices**.
-The guide is organized into major parts that can be read sequentially or used as a reference for specific topics.

----

 ## Table of Contents

 1. [Introduction to eCommerce Database Design](#1-introduction-to-ecommerce-database-design)